 Events hosted by the AAC have included lectures on such topics as Indian Art in the Era of Globalization, Great Shrines of Iran, American Collectors of Asian Art, Kangxi Porcelain; demonstrations of the Japanese arts of bamboo basket making and ikebana; visits to private collections of Asian objects such as Southeast Asian ceramics and bronzes, Chinese jades, and Japanese paintings; and curator-led travel to museums and collections in other cities.

-Jack Beem Heather Black Frances Blair Marion Wood Covey Nancie Dunn Ethel Gofen Ann Grube Edward Horner Richard Horwood Barbara Kipper Diane Levy Edmund J. Lewis H. George Mann Charles H. Mottier John Notz Richard Pegg James C. Roche Betty Seid Allen R. Smart Katherine Tsiang Pooja Vukosavich Daniel S. Walker, Michael Hobor, James Trapp, ex officio
+Arjun Aggarwal Jack Beem Heather Black Frances Blair Lisa Cavanaugh Gay-Young Cho Marion Wood Covey Nancie Dunn Patricia Erens Ann Grube Charles Harper Susan Higinbotham Edward Horner Richard Horwood Barbara Kipper Diane Levy Edmund J. Lewis Casey Maciasz H. George Mann Charles H. Mottier Richard Pegg James C. Roche Betty Seid James M. Trapp Katherine Tsiang Keven Wilder Tao Wang, ex officio